dchege711/programming_challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/11-plutonian-pebbles.md

 3. A stone is replaced by a new stone with an engraving equal to that of the old stone multiplied by 2024.

-No matter how the stones change, their order is preserved.
+No matter how the stones change, their order is preserved. {{% cite AoC2024Day10
+%}}

 ## Part One & Two

 How many stones will you have after blinking 25 times?
 How about after 75 times?
+{{% cite AoC2024Day10 %}}

+The problem is embarrassingly parallel in that the expansion of each stone can be computed independently.
+However, the same sub-problems (given a stone and a number of blinks to perform) might be solved repeatedly.
+Utilizing a cache in this case seems more important than trying to explore parallelism.

 {{< readfile
   file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/PlutonianPebbles.Common.cs"